 - Soft butter for greasing the pan

 - Optional: 1-2# boneless chicken breasts, cut into chunks (pastured chicken from a farm you trust is best – if you don’t have a local source, find healthy meat here.)
+Also, you could use steak, that’s really good too!

 - Optional: Chopped veggies like red or green peppers, asparagus, green beans, summer squash, onions, mushrooms, tomatoes, spinach, etc. (If you add both veggies and chicken, decrease the amount of pasta a little or it won’t all fit into a 9×13.)